Honey Survey reveals great yields for 2016

 Pyrethrins are used in household insect sprays, outdoor and indoor herbicides, lice treatments, and flea and tick treatments.
 They’re often mixed with other chemicals to make them effective for longer, often pyrethroids, the synthetic version.

 Insecticides labelled as containing pyrethrum and one of these other chemicals are usually more toxic than pyrethrum-based insecticides alone.

 Pyrethrum is classed as moderately toxic to bees and can kill them.
 To avoid harming them, apply pyrethrum insecticides only in the late evening, night or early morning – bees least likely to come in contact with the insecticide.

 Do not apply to blooming plants on nights when dew is forecast or when temperatures are expected to be below 16C/60F.
 The residual effects are twice as hazardous to bees.

-Liquid formulations are usually less dangerous to bees than dusts or granular forms.
-Pyrethrum dusts can be carried on the bees back to the hive, where the queen may be affected.
+Liquid formulations are usually less dangerous to bees than dust or granular forms.
+Pyrethrum dust can be carried on the bees back to the hive, where the queen may be affected.